Construction Administration

 Punch list items are crucial not only for ensuring a building's readiness for occupancy but also as a contractual step preceding final payment.
 Often, an owner will withhold retainage payments pending the completion of punch list tasks.

-General contractors (GCs) play a central role in addressing punch list items.
-Even if the work has been subcontracted, the GC is responsible for coordinating any necessary remedies.
+Well, ultimately they're responsible for addressing all of them before they get paid.
+Even if the work has been subcontracted, the GC is in charge of coordinating any necessary remedies.

 Creating internal standards and deploying them as a template ensures consistent quality project delivery.
 Layer lets you save your projects as a template to make this process a breeze.